gprakosa/k8s-dmz/README.md

 k get ingress -w
 ```

-> Plase note that it might require several time for the ADDRESS to be available!
+> :hourglass_flowing_sand: Plase note that it might require several time for the ADDRESS to be available!

 #### Create the second Ingress Controller